Venetian Crusade: Battle of the Field of Blood

-As all this squabbling in Aleppo ensued, Roger of Salerno, regent of the Principality of Antioch, sensed an opportunity to take Aleppo and to expand his influence over Syria and Mesopotamia.
-So with Joscelin I of Edessa, Roger put enough military pressure on Aleppo invaded Artuqid controlled Aleppo.
-In 1118, Roger of Salerno with Joscelin I of Edessa took Azaz.
+As all this squabbling in Aleppo ensued, Roger sensed an opportunity to take Aleppo and to expand his influence over Syria and Mesopotamia.
+In 1118 Roger and Joscelin took Azaz.
 This left Aleppo open to attack from the Crusaders and created a serious threat to Ilghazi's hold on Syria.
-The Crusaders had never been so close to taking Aleppo and with it, northern Syria.
-So in response, Ilghazi gathered an army of Turks, Kurds, and Bedouins under his control.
-After he assembled his army, he created an alliance with the Burid dynasty of Toghtekin in Damascus and the Munquidites of Shaizar against the Crusaders.
+In response, Ilghazi gathered an army of Turks, Kurds, and Bedouins under his control.
+After he assembled his army, he created an alliance with Toghtekin and the Munquidites of Shaizar against the Crusaders.

-Ilghazi’s coalition started raiding Antioch and Edessa in May 1119.
+Ilghazi's coalition started raiding Antioch and Edessa in May 1119.
 The Munquidites raided as far as Apamea.
-Meanwhile Ilghazi led his army to raid the borderlands of the County of Edessa to discourage the local nobles there from helping Antioch.
-This worked due to Joscelin I of Edessa’s absence from the region.
-Then Ilghazi moved his army to Qinnasrin to wait for Toghtekin’s Burid army to join him.
-Unfortunately, Toghtekin’s army moved slowly north and Ilghazi quickly got impatient for the Burid emir.
+Meanwhile, Ilghazi led his army to raid the borderlands of the County of Edessa to discourage the local nobles there from helping Antioch.
+This worked due to Joscelin's absence from the region.
+Then Ilghazi moved his army to Qinnasrin to wait for Toghtekin's army to join him.
+However, due to the long distance between Damascus and Aleppo, Toghtekin's army could not arrive quickly enough.